engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 ```

 In this example, Employee is a class that extends Person.
 It adds a new property department and overrides the greet method.
-The super keyword is used to call corresponding methods of the parent class.
+The `super keyword` is used to call corresponding methods of the parent class.

+--*TBC - ts beginner

 # Abstract Classes